aphid/qualifyingexam/readinglists.md

 Mattern, Shannon. _Code and Clay, Data and Dirt: Five Thousand Years of Urban Media_.
 Minneapolis: Univ Of Minnesota Press, 2017.

-McLuhan, Marshall, W. Terrence Gordon, Elena Lamberti, and Dominique Scheffel-Dunand. _The Gutenberg Galaxy: The Making of Typographic Man_.
+McLuhan, Marshall. _The Gutenberg Galaxy: The Making of Typographic Man_.
 1st ed.
-Toronto ; Buffalo: University of Toronto Press, 2011.
+Toronto ; Buffalo: University of Toronto Press, 1962.

 Mumford, Lewis. &quot;Authoritarian and Democratic Technics.&quot; _Technology and Culture_ 5, no. 1 (1964): 1–8. [https://doi.org/10.2307/3101118](https://doi.org/10.2307/3101118).